EightBitGuru/FAST-40/README.md

 * Tweaked the cursor blink phase timings to help cursor visibility during rapid/repeated movement (reported by **mathom@denial**)

 ### Beta 2A (22nd April 2025)
-* Fixed a bug introduced in Beta 2 which totally broke the character insert and delete routines (reported by **tokra@denial**)
+* Fixed a bug introduced in Beta 2 which corrupted the Stack and broke the INS/DEL routines (reported by **tokra@denial**)

 ### Beta 3 (24th April 2025)
 * Fixed a bug where deleting a character from column 1 replaced the character in column 39 on the previous line instead of column 40
 * Fixed a bug where deleting a character from column 1 of an unlinked line produced an unwanted side-effect on the previous line
 * Fixed a bug where the screen-scroll CTRL-delay code intermittently failed to execute properly (reported by **tokra@denial**)

-### Release (2nd May 2025)
+### Release v1.0 (2nd May 2025)
 * Fixed a bug where the startup RAM detection wasn't triggering a clean system reset if BLK1 is empty
-* Fixed the JiffyDOS showstopper crash (JiffyDOS rearranges some code in the SHIFT/CTRL/C= keypress logic)
+* Fixed the JiffyDOS showstopper crash (JiffyDOS rearranges some code in the SHIFT/CTRL/C= ROM keypress logic)
-* Added the JiffyDOS banner to the startup message (if present)
+* Added the JiffyDOS banner to the startup message (if JiffyDOS is detected)

+### Release v1.1 (19th September 2025)
+* Fixed a bug where line continuation markers were not correctly reset after a screen-scroll event
+* Fixed a bug in the SHIFT/C= keypress handler to prevent keybounce
+* Tweaked SHIFT/RUNSTOP keypress behaviour to better suit JiffyDOS users
+* Tweaked startup colours back to stock blue-on-white for NTSC visual clarity (prompted by **gunner@denial**)
+* Restructured memory usage so FAST-40 only needs 3K in BLK0 and leaves all 8K blocks free for BASIC
+* Refactored bitmap rendering path logic (FAST-40 draws 40x24 mode faster than the stock ROM draws 22x23)
+* Refactored logic in INS/DEL keypress, bitmap line-refresh, and logical line extension routines
+* Removed superfluous case-switch bitmap refresh which caused a race condition crash (reported by **boray@denial**)
+* Added ***\artifacts*** folder to the repository, containing
+    * fast40.bin - pre-built cartridge version
+    * fast40.prg - pre-built LOADable version (prompted by **boray@denial**)
+    * fast40.d64 - disk image containing fast40.prg plus a simple performance-comparison program written in BASIC and a copy of the BASIC adventure game CITADEL adjusted for a 40-column display

 ## The Wishlist

-The following improvements and enhancements may make it into the project if time, motivation, and code space permit:
+The following improvements and enhancements may make it into the project if time, motivation, and memory availability permit:

-* Optimise the line-redraw logic, which is currently somewhat inefficient
-* Integrate the display matrix setup logic into the RUNSTOP/RESTORE handler
+* Integrate the display matrix setup logic into the RUNSTOP/RESTORE handler for better breakage recovery
-* Add a SHIFT modifier to the CTRL-delay function to toggle a full hold on scrolling until released
+* Add a SHIFT-key modifier to the scroll CTRL-delay logic to toggle a full hold until released
-* Redesign the text buffer to use an intrinsic page+offset index rather than a discrete lookup table
+* Add a CTRL-key modifier to the cursor control logic to allow jumping to the start/end of physical/logical lines
+* Refactor the bitmap line-refresh routine to use the same self-modifying code as the core renderer
 * Add a bitmap point-plotting routine and an accompanying PLOT command to BASIC
 * Add PEEK/POKE intercepts to allow screen/colour memory access akin to the stock 22x23 text mode
-* Add CTRL-key modifier to the cursor control logic to allow jumping to the start/end of physical/logical lines
-* If more space for code is needed, swap the turbocharged FAST-40 memory test for a simpler block-detection routine and let the stock RAMTAS code at $FD8D 'handle' testing in the usual (not very quick or thorough) way

 Other suggestions and/or pull requests will be reviewed periodically.

+# Who is 8-Bit Guru?

+8-Bit Guru (also: Eight-Bit Guru, 8BitGuru, 8BG) is the *nom de guerre* of Mark Johnson.
+I'm a professional coder from the UK who has been telling computers what to do since 1981.
+My day job is all about C# and Azure, whilst my hobby projects mostly involve writing 6502 assembly language for the VIC-20 (my first computer, back in '81).